Working Group 3: Change Leaders

 Potential Outcomes or Products

-2. List of compiled professional development opportunities (formal and informal) that specifically focus on change agency.
+- List of compiled professional development opportunities that specifically focus on change agency.

-5. A targeted resource list for change agents, including the "top 5 articles" on change agency.
+- A targeted resource list for change agents, such as the "top 5 articles" on change agency, or recommendations on best-practices for supporting change agents.

-6. List of quality metrics and measurements for evaluating change leader programs (formative and summative), in collaboration with Working Group 4 (Measurement).
+- List of quality metrics and measurements for evaluating change leader programs (formative and summative), in collaboration with Working Group 4 (Demonstrating Impact).

 Action Plan for Moving Forward

-Identify and compile professional development opportunities (formal and informal) that specifically focus on change agency:
+- Finish compiling professional development opportunities (formal and informal) that specifically focus on change agency.

 - Robert Hilborn, American Association of Physics Teachers